District 14-C Projects

 Diabetes Awareness: Speakers provide insite to diabetes care and prevention.

-Lions International Peace Poster and Essay Contest will be celebrating its 37th birthday with the 2024-2025 contest year!
+Lions International Peace Poster and Essay Contest will be celebrating its 38th anniversary with the 2025/2026 contest year!
 It was founded in 1988 to offer the opportunity to young people to think about peace, creatively express what it means to them and share their vision with the world through the creation of a poster.
 Each year, a new theme is assigned to the contest.
-This year’s theme is “Peace Without Limits.”
-With this year’s theme, students are being asked to create a poster that speaks to our world‘s infinite potential for kindness once we commit to pursuing the idea of peace without limits.
+This year’s theme is “Together As One.”
+As quoted from the LCI website: “When we come together, we can do amazing things.
+This year, we’re inviting students around the world to envision what can happen when a diverse group of people unites around a common cause or goal.
+Imagine a world where we all come together as one.”
 More than 600,000 children from 75 countries participate in the contest, annually.
-Lions Clubs sponsor the contest which is open to children ages 11 to 13 in local schools or organized youth groups, such as Scouts, Boys and Girls Clubs, Church Youth Groups, Homeschool Groups, etc. The contest is a wonderful opportunity for Lions to work with their community to promote peace, tolerance, and international understanding.
+Lions Clubs sponsor the contest which is open to children ages 11-13 in local schools or organized youth groups, such as Scouts, Boys and Girls Clubs, Church Youth Groups, Homeschool Groups, etc. The contest is a wonderful opportunity for Lions to work with their community to promote peace, tolerance, and international understanding.
 Posters are judged on originality, artistic merit and expression of the theme.
-Besides offering a wonderful opportunity for our children, it opens the door to let members of our community learn about the Lions Club and the many services we provide.
+Besides presenting a wonderful opportunity for our children, it opens a door to let members of our community learn about the Lions Club and the many services we provide.
 In addition, Lions International offers a Lions International Peace Essay Contest for visually-impaired students.
-Information about the Lions International Peace Poster Contest and Essay Contest are available on the LCI Website at https://www.lionsclubs.org/en/start-our-approach/youth/peace-poster
+Information about the Lions International Peace Poster Contest and Essay Contest are available on the LCI website at https://www.lionsclubs.org/en/start-our-approach/youth/peace-poster

 Used Eye Glasses: The District on average collects over 30,000 pair of glasses per vyear thatare then provided to third world countries.
 District Eye Glass Collection Sites